mmaricic/GI_Project/README.md

-**BWA-MEM Evaluation** - folder contaning neseccary python scripts for testing BWA-MEM tool SequencingSimulator.py - Simulator for paired-end reads (clean python) BWA-MEM_AlignmentEvaluation.py - Script for evaluating quality of alignments for BWA-MEM tool based on SAM file produced by our simulator
+**BWA-MEM Evaluation** - folder contaning neseccary python scripts for testing BWA-MEM tool SequencingSimulator.py - Simulator for paired-end reads (clean python) BWA-MEM_AlignmentEvaluation.py - Script used for evaluating quality of alignments for BWA-MEM tool based on SAM file produced by our simulator

 Instructions for use